Welcome to the Religious Activities * Summer 2022!

-We are looking forward to worship and other religious activities in Summer 2021!
+We are looking forward to worship and other religious activities in the summer of 2022!

 Current plans include returning to worship in the Social Hall on May 30 and every Sunday from

 opening weekend (June 27) through Labor Day (September 5).
 We also plan to hold shorter,

 outdoor services for the first three Sundays in June.
 Worship will begin at 10:30 a.m.

 Masks are optional for those who have been vaccinated.